mbraekman/mbraekman.github.io/_posts/2024-03-15-ACI IP Monitor.md

 ## Getting Started

 When you have small workloads that are to be hosted in Azure but are not supported by Azure App Services or Functions, Azure Container Instances could offer a good light-weight solution to have these applications up and running in no time without requiring you to run a full-blown Kubernetes cluster, which, in 95% of the cases, is just pure overkill.
 A container instance, which is hosting a single container image, is grouped into a container group (what's in a name), which, by default, is publicly accessible and can be addressed by either its IP address or a custom DNS label.
 However, if you need to have a more secure setup and thus require this container group to become a member of a virtual network, then this option to make use of a custom DNS label is not (yet) supported, and the only way to communicate with the instance is by its IP address.
 In most cases, for weeks or even months in a row, this can run without any hiccups.
-App Services or Functions are connecting with the application you have running in a container; the sun is shining and birds are singing; in short, life is good.
+App Services or Functions connect with the application running in the container; the sun is shining and birds are singing; in short, life is good.
 But sometimes, clouds are inbound, bringing along all kinds of bugs (or features).
 Whatever the reason, it could be a power outage in the Microsoft data center running your services or simply a scheduled maintenance operation.
 Servers can be rebooted, running images can be moved around, and from an SLA perspective, there's not a single reason why this would impact the SLA of your services.
 Well, it doesn't, unless you have a VNET-enabled Azure Container Instance running, which is only accessible by calling it by its IP address, and all of a sudden this IP address changes.

 In this situation, you will find out — probably a bit too late — that all connections have been dropped between your App Services, Functions,... and the container instance.
 A short-term fix for this would be to simply adjust the configuration in the calling services to have them point to the new IP address.
-And this works; everything will be up and running again and functioning as well as it did before.
+And this works; everything will be up and running again and functioning as well as before.
-However, the sky will always remain a bit cloudy because it's solved for now, but will this issue happen again?
+However, the sky will always remain cloudy because it's solved for now, but will this issue happen again?
 When will this happen again?
 How often will this happen?
 Should I check this every day, hour or minute?
-The first thing on your mind could, of course, be to make use of Azure Alerts, which could trigger based on the 'Restart Container Group'-action.
+The first thing on your mind could, of course, be, to make use of Azure Alerts, which could trigger based on the 'Restart Container Group'-action.
 That could work, yes, but it's not 100% fool-proof, because if the services are moved without restarting, they can also get a new IP address assigned, messing everything up again without you ever getting the alert.

 So, how can we make sure we've got this thing covered?
-We could embed some kind of functionality inside of our application, which is running in the container, to periodically check the IP address and trigger an event if it has changed.
+We could embed some kind of functionality inside our application, which runs in the container, to periodically check the IP address and trigger an event if it has changed.
 But what should we do with those applications where we don't have any control over the container images, and what exactly is running?
 What if you have 10 different applications running?
 Do we need to implement the same functionality in all of these applications?
 Let's make it simple and make use of the sidecar pattern to offload this IP-checking functionality from the main container.

 ## Sidecar Pattern